 Many of these skills are considered ‘critical thinking’ skills and not surprisingly, it is usually the executive leaders within the organisation who have honed these skills through intuition and experience.

 The opportunity is to build these skills across the organisation more broadly as “a company’s strategy is the sum of decisions it effectively makes and executes over time” and this needs to happen at all layers on a day-day basis, not just for the executive-led decisions.

-To address the issue of building capability more broadly across the organisation participants were given insights and case study examples of how executive leaders are enabling team-base critical thinking within their organisation through:
+To address the issue of building capability more broadly across the organisation, participants were given insights and case study examples of how executive leaders are enabling team-based critical thinking within their organisation through:

-- more structure and rigor to the decision-making process particularly at ‘critial decision points’
+- More structure and rigor to the decision-making process particularly at ‘critical decision points’.

-A real scenario facing an organisation in the banking and finance sector was shared by one of the lab particpants.
-The participants were able to stress-test the current thinking on the problem and opportunity and provide a more objective and robust perspective.
-Facts, assumptions and the ‘main issue’ was clarified and new ideas were generated, drawing upon the expertise in the room.
+One executive shared a real scenario facing an organisation in the banking and finance sector.
+The participants stress-tested the current thinking on the problem and opportunity and provide a more objective and robust perspective.
+The team clarified the facts, assumptions and the ‘main issue’ and generated new ideas, drawing upon the expertise in the room.

-We are running a schedule of fortnightly virtual and open labs.
-If you’d like to attend or want more information on a customised critical thinking lab, please contact Jonathan.Durnall@Janellis.com.au or visit the events section.
+If you’d like to attend or you would like more information on a customised critical thinking lab, please contact info@Janellis.com.au or visit our register on our Events page.